veryrobert/kirby-remix-icons/README.md

 A Kirby CMS plugin for easy integration of [Remix Icons](https://remixicon.com/).
 This plugin provides SVG icons for use in blueprints and the panel.

+> [!IMPORTANT]
+> By default, all icons of the Remix Icon set will be included, resulting in a rather large file to be loaded by the Panel.
+If you do not need the full set, consider [generating a smaller icon set](#generate-your-icon-set) for your specific use case with this plugin.

 ## Acknowledgments
 Icons from [Remix Design](https://remixicon.com/).
 Support them at [BuyMeACoffee](https://buymeacoffee.com/remixdesign).